Trump looms large as Tennesseans weigh in on GOP gubernatorial nod and pivotal Senate fight

 Vice President Pence has offered his support for Black.
 But Trump, who has a 56 percent approval rating in Tennessee, has stopped short of endorsing her, despite keeping her by his side and praising her at several events.

-Meanwhile, the Democratic and Republican Senate primaries on Thursday promised less drama, but perhaps even greater national significance.
-There is little question that when the votes in Thursday's primary are tallied, the November contenders for the high-profile fight for Corker's seat be former Democratic Gov. Phil Bredesen and Republican U.S. Rep. Marsha Blackburn.
-They were facing only nominal opposition in the primaries.
+Meanwhile, the Democratic and Republican Senate primaries on Thursday provided less drama, but posed perhaps even greater national significance.

-The expected Blackburn-Bredesen showdown, currently considered a tossup by Fox News, is among several races crucial to Trump’s plans to maintain control of the Senate, where Republicans are defending a narrow two-seat majority.
+The Blackburn-Bredesen showdown is among several races crucial to Trump’s plans to maintain control of the Senate, where Republicans are defending a narrow two-seat majority.
 If Democrats retake the Senate, it would deal a major blow to Trump's agenda, hampering his ability to appoint federal judges and all but killing the prospect of signature initiatives like a southern border wall.

 Trump has endorsed Blackburn, an eight-term congresswoman, and traveled to Tennessee in May to campaign for her.
 Blackburn told Fox News at the time that Trump's support had helped her candidacy build "momentum."

 Blackburn served on Trump’s transition team and has not shied away from embracing the president.
 She is one of the lawmakers who signed onto a letter nominating him for the Nobel Peace Prize.
-She’s called herself a “hardcore, card-carrying Tennessee conservative.”

 In a Thursday appearance, Governor Haslam touted Blackburn's candidacy.
 The governor suggested that keeping Republican Senate control is important in part because Tennessee Sen. Lamar Alexander would lose his health committee chairmanship, among other leadership changes.